To sort the Map based on the key we

 Set<Entry<String, Integer>> set = map.entrySet();

-List<Entry<String, Integer>> list = new ArrayList<Entry<String, Integer>>(set);
+List<Entry<String, Integer>> list = new ArrayList<Entry<String,

-Collections.sort(listnew Comparator<Map.Entry<String, Integer>>() {
+Collections.sort(list, new Comparator<Map.Entry<String, Integer>>() {

-public int compare(Map.Entry<String, Integer> o1, Map.Entry<String, Integer> o2) {
+Map.Entry<String, Integer> o2) {

 return (o2.getKey()).compareTo(o1.getKey());